Did Nick And Vanessa Break Up Already? ‘Bachelor’ Winners ‘Tense’ In Hollywood

 Despite all the negative reports, Grimaldi stands behind her comments and doesn’t like to dwell on what everyone else thinks.
 “You can never make people happy,” she explained.
 “At the end of the day, we are focusing on our relationship.
 It’s easy to focus on the negative, which sometimes I do, and Nick tries to get me out of it.
 But that’s the world that we’re living in.”

-Dancing With the Stars airs Monday nights on ABC.
+Dancing with the Stars airs Monday nights on ABC.

 Tell us!
 Do you think Nick and Vanessa will wed?
 Let us know in the comments below.